 I’ll be honest — I am not (yet) a science fiction aficionado.
 I have a very limited, can-count-on-my-fingers number of the genre, some short stories and currently only two novels I can think of.
 Do Androids Dream of Electric Sheep is the second one. (“What can I say?
-I only read science-fiction book I fall in love with.”
+I only read science-fiction books I fall in love with.”
 Guess the reference?)
 Yet, or maybe that is why, 32 pages into this book, I was dreaming of friends who were in two places at the same time and talking to their other selves.

 Philip K. Dick’s dystopian drama is, of course, filled with the few basic tenets that the genre associates with — a planet destroyed by war, a human colony in outer space, lots of dust, very little living life besides humans and the advance of technology strong enough to duplicate humanity in most forms.